Keyboard shortcuts

 • Registration::Registerable for assignable targets; include in Tutorial.
 Provide interface stubs such as materialize_allocation! and allocated_user_ids.

-Exam registration deferred
+Exam features deferred

 Non-Disruptive Impact